East Lake station

-East Lake is a transit station in Atlanta and Decatur, Georgia, serving the Blue Line of the Metropolitan Atlanta Rapid Transit Authority (MARTA) rail system.
+East Lake is an at-grade subway station in Atlanta and Decatur, Georgia, serving the Blue Line of the Metropolitan Atlanta Rapid Transit Authority (MARTA) rail system.
 It has a track in each direction serving an island platform.
 When the station entered service on June 30, 1979, the opening ceremony took place in the south parking lot.

 This station is located mainly in the neighborhood of Kirkwood, but is named after East Lake Boulevard in neighboring Decatur, into which the east end of the station extends.
 The station also serves the Villages of East Lake and Oakhurst.
 There are two Zip car parking spaces in the north parking lot.